-We suggest that you set replica_factor to 3 for the production environment and 1 for the test environment.
+We suggest that you set replica factor to 3 for the production environment and 1 for the test environment.
 Do not use an even number.

-How to resolve [ERROR (-7)]: SyntaxError: syntax error near?
+[ERROR (-7)]: SyntaxError: syntax error near

 In most cases, a query statement requires a YIELD or a RETURN.
 Check your query statement to see if YIELD or RETURN is provided.